Leeds-Kotlin-User-Group/website/src/orchid/resources/posts/published/2020-01-06-Our-first-meetup.md

   - meet-up
 ---

-Welcome back to Leeds Kotlin User Group!
-A Leeds based Kotlin User Group, run by Kotlin enthusiasts for people interested in learning more about Kotlin and the Kotlin Community.
+Welcome to Leeds Kotlin User Group!
+We're, run by Kotlin enthusiasts for people interested in learning more about Kotlin and the Kotlin Community.

+We'll be hosting out first event on 18th February 2020, at Sky Betting and Gaming [Click here to sign up!](https://ti.to/leeds-kotlin-user-group/leeds-kotlin-user-group-1st-meetup)

-We've been away for awhile but we're looking forward to hosting some more Kotlin meet-ups in early 2020 and beyond!
-Our first meet-up of the year will involve a few lightning talks about KotlinConf 2019, which was attended by some of our organisers along with 1700 others.
+Our first meet-up of the year will involve a few lightning talks providing a recap of KotlinConf 2019, which was attended by some of our organisers along with 1700 other Kotlin developers.
 The talks will highlight the current state of the Kotlin Language, some of the great work being done in the Kotlin Community and finally other ways that Kotlin can be used.

+Topics include:
+* State of the Kotlin Ecosystem
+* Kotlin multiplatform (... write one app, deploy to ios and android)
+* Error handling and The power of types
+* Kotlin Native (...with a Raspberry Pi)

-Following the KotlinConf session we'll run an open panel to discuss some of the content that members of the Kotlin Community in Leeds want to see in future meet-ups!
+After the talks we'll run an open panel to discuss some of the content that members of the Kotlin Community in Leeds want to see in future meet-ups!

+There will be some free food drinks too!

+<a href="https://ti.to/leeds-kotlin-user-group/leeds-kotlin-user-group-1st-meetup">Click here to sign up!</a>

 <img src="/assets/media/kotlinconf/kotlin-conf-hall1.jpeg"
      alt="Kotlin Conf Opening"